 This is especially useful to enhance productivity.
 For example when you use a bunch of Excel files regularly for some reporting, all the files could be opened all at once when you open the main, master file, and pop-up a message box saying something nice to please the user.
 This example is written below:

 MsgBox "Wow you look abnormally amazing today!", vbOKOnly

-‘ This to make the user feel happy and improve his work efficiency ;)
+‘ This to make the user feel happy and improve his/her work efficiency ;)

-Note that the procedure name has to be workbook_open in this case, this will be recognized by VBA as the procedure that describes what should happen in the event of the opening of a workbook.
+Note that the procedure name has to be workbook_open in this case, this will be recognized by VBA as the procedure that should run when the workbook opens.

 How to use VBA Excel events

 VBA Excel events are used quite differently from the way it works in other programming languages in general.
 The good news is : it is simpler, but a significant draw-back is that you lose some flexibility in the process.

 First, VBA events have to be set in specific places that depend on their area of focus.
 You can’t define events in modules.

 - Events regarding cells and worksheets are defined in the corresponding worksheet object,